KodeMunkie/imagetozxspec/doc/readme.md

 Should you wish to distribute this software and want to provide attribution then please link to the GitHub page <https://github.com/KodeMunkie/imagetozxspec>

 ### What is Image to ZX Spectrum?
 Image to ZX Spec(trum) is a utility to convert image and video files to a REAL ZX Spectrum as a slideshow/video, to a Spectrum compatible file format for games development (SCREEN$ "scr" format) or create retro art posters (images of any size - memory limited - can have a Spectrum effect applied to them).
+It also allows you to display images on a standard 128K machine in new screen modes that weren't available during the machine's heyday (such as 102 colours high resolution).

 ### Installation/Usage
 If you have Java installed just double click the Img2ZXSpec.jar